Aliases for CYSLTR2 Gene

 GeneCards Summary for CYSLTR2 Gene

 CYSLTR2 (Cysteinyl Leukotriene Receptor 2) is a Protein Coding gene.
-Diseases associated with CYSLTR2 include asthma and kaposi sarcoma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include leukotriene receptor activity and cysteinyl leukotriene receptor activity.
-An important paralog of this gene is PTAFR.
+Diseases associated with CYSLTR2 include Melanoma, Uveal and Asthma.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and cysteinyl leukotriene receptor activity.
+An important paralog of this gene is CYSLTR1.

 Leukotriene and related receptors are activated by the endogenous ligands leukotriene (LT) B4, LTC4, LTD4, LTE4 and 12-HETE.
 Leukotrienes are lipid mediators synthesized from arachidonic acid by lipoxygenase enzymes.
-They act on peroxisome-proliferating receptors (PPARs) as well as the G-protein-coupled leukotriene receptors, and are important in inflammatory signaling pathways.
-Leukotriene and related receptors are high affinity stereoselective receptors that have a wide biological distribution.
-CysLT1 and CysLT2 receptors are expressed most abundantly on myeloid cells.
-CysLT2 has a suppressive effect on CysLT1 expression, suggesting that it has an autoregulatory role on CysLT1 levels.
-The main role of CysLT receptors is contraction of vascular, respiratory and gastrointestinal smooth muscle.
+They are important in inflammatory signaling pathways.